 |Quick Facts: Epidemiologists|

-Epidemiologists need at least a master’s degree from an accredited postsecondary institution.
-Most epidemiologists have a master’s in public health or a related field, and some have a Ph.D. in epidemiology.
+Epidemiologists need at least a master’s degree from an accredited college or university.
+Most epidemiologists have a master’s degree in public health (MPH) or a related field, and some have completed a doctoral degree in epidemiology or medicine.

-Employment of epidemiologists is expected to increase by 24 percent from 2010 to 2020, faster than the average for all occupations.
-Epidemiologists should have good job prospects overall.
+Employment of epidemiologists is projected to grow 6 percent from 2014 to 2024, about as fast as the average for all occupations.
+Epidemiologists are likely to have good job prospects overall.